DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Discussion

 \subsubsection{Balancing Complexity and Relevance in AI-Generative Dietary Suggestions}

 While the RAG module improves nutrient analysis and dietary suggestions, balancing the complexity of RAG-generated suggestions with their perceived relevance and actionability should be further improved.
 The complexity of RAG-generated recommendations could be dependent on the complexity of the constructed library.
-The findings underscore the content curation in building the nutrition library.
-For example, integrating popular science articles and knowledge summaries targeting the lay public can support the generation of practical, relevant suggestions that align with users' daily routines and preferences.
+This highlights a key limitation of RAG: its output is highly dependent on the quality, complexity, and relevance of the retrieved documents.
+Our expert evaluation revealed that our library's inclusion of academic articles, while ensuring accuracy, produced recommendations that were at times overly complex, thereby adversely affecting their perceived relevance and actionability.
+The curation of the knowledge base is therefore a critical, non-trivial step that impacts system performance.
+For example, integrating carefully vetted popular science articles and knowledge summaries (e.g., from reputable health organizations) targeting the lay public can support the generation of practical, relevant suggestions that align with users' daily routines and preferences.
+However, to mitigate the risk of misinformation, such content must undergo rigorous verification against clinical guidelines and be presented with clear user disclaimers.
+Complementing this, future work could also leverage Chain-of-Thought prompting \cite{wei2022chain} and style transfer techniques \cite{toshevska2025llm} to decompose dense clinical guidelines into digestible formats, automatically translating technical jargon into plain language for the general audience.

 Moreover, participants expressed the need for more detailed context (e.g., the impact of sources) to enhance credibility while avoiding information overload.
 Future systems should balance source transparency with simplicity.
 Incorporating techniques like clickable summaries, expandable sections, or collapsible details can help present more in-depth information without overwhelming the user.
 Future systems can leverage LLMs to offer colloquial explanations of professional terminology \cite{Qlarify}, making complex nutritional information more accessible to users of varying expertise, thus improving the actionability of suggestions and increasing user engagement.